BodenmillerGroup/steinbock/docs/cli/segmentation.md

       steinbock segment train prepare
       steinbock segment train run

 By default the first command generates crops of images in `img` and stores them in `cellpose_crops` folder.
 These crops consist of a nuclear and a Cytoplasmic channels as described above.
-The crops are then segmented using the `tissuenet` pre-trained model and the resulting masks are placed in the folder `cellpose_masks`.
-The user can optionally specify a list of files for cropping and training as well as a different pre-trained model.
+By default crops are then segmented using the `tissuenet` pre-trained model and the resulting masks are placed in the folder `cellpose_masks`.
+Any model from the  model zoo can be specified using thec`--model_type` argument.
+User trained models can be specified by providing the full path to the model using the `--epretrained_model` option.
+The user can optionally specify a list of files for cropping and training.
 Most of the cellpose training parameters are not currently exposed and are hard-set.
 After running the first command the user should open and inspect the generated masks and correct them if necessary.
-This can be done by starting the `cellpose` gui via steinbock: `steinbock apps cellpose` (See `Apps`in ths document.
+This can be done by starting the `cellpose` gui via steinbock: `steinbock apps cellpose` (See `Apps`in this document.
 For details on how to use cellpose to correct gui segmentations, see its relevant [documentation](https://cellpose.readthedocs.io/en/latest/gui.html).

 The second command runs the cellpose training module.
-Unless specified via the `--train_data` and `--train_mask` options, the command looks in `cellpose_crops` and `cellpose_masks` for images and masks that are used as ground truth.
-The resulting model is saved in the `training_out` directory.
+Unless specified via the `--train_data` and `--train_labels` options, the command looks in `cellpose_crops` and `cellpose_masks` for images and masks that are used as ground truth.
+The resulting model is bedefault saved in `training_out`.